ftrackhq/integrations/doc/tutorial/finalise.rst

 *********************************

-Finally we augment the publishers that we wish to use it.
+Finally we augment the publishers that we wish to use.

 **PIPELINE/ftrack-connect-pipeline-definition/resource/definitions/publisher/maya/geometry-maya-publish.json**

 ..  code-block:: json
     :linenos:
     :emphasize-lines: 32,36

     {
       "type": "publisher",
       "name": "Geometry Publisher",